New Zealand Red Cross: World War II

+Members of the New Zealand Red Cross visited prisoner of war camps during World War II, to inspect conditions.

 Louisa Akavi

 One notable New Zealand Red Cross nurse is Louisa Akavi, who has been held hostage by Islamic State militants since her kidnapping in October 2013.
 Both New Zealand Red Cross and New Zealand Government have ruled out paying her ransom to Islamic State forces.
 New Zealand military and intelligence forces were dispatched to Iraq as part of efforts to locate and rescue her.
 In mid-April 2019, New Zealand Red Cross publicly disclosed Akavi's kidnapping to the New Zealand and international media and public.

 New Zealand Red Cross programmes

 International delegates

 New Zealand Red Cross has been sending ordinary New Zealanders overseas to help out where the need is greatest since 1937.
 Dr Robert Grey of Auckland and Dr Hector Tremewan of Wellington were sent to China during the Sino-Japanese war to help in medical centres and refugee camps.
 Since then hundreds of international delegates have been sent overseas to help in conflicts and disasters in roles such as communications, emergency telecommunications, health and first aid, security, organisational preparedness and water and sanitation.

 New Zealand Red Cross international delegates are seconded to the IFRC and the International Committee of the Red Cross (ICRC).
 New Zealand Red Cross recruits, trains and provides delegates for the ICRC.
 It is one of only a small number of national societies to do this worldwide.